About Agent Orange

 The last defoliation mission using Agent Orange took place in April 1970.
 But its use for perimeter spraying of U.S. military bases continued for the next six months.
 The Air Force flew its last official crop spraying mission using Agent Blue on January 7, 1971.
 South Vietnamese forces continued spraying the remaining stocks of Agents Blue and White until 1972.

-In September 1971, the surplus inventories of tactical Agent Orange, including those under the control of the Armed Forces of South Vietnam, were re-barreled as part of the operation code-named “Pacer IVY” at Da Nang, Bien Hoa and Tuy Hoa airbases and shipped to Johnston’s Island in the South Pacific until it could be determined how to dispose of the chemicals.
-The 860,000 gallons of surplus Agent Orange in the US was shipped to the Seabees base in Gulfport, Mississippi where it was stored until 1977.
-The Agent Orange was destroyed during “Operation Pacer Ho” when the 2.3 million gallons of Agent Orange from Gulfport and Johnston Island were incinerated in the South Pacific Ocean on the Vulcanus, as part of “Operation Pacer Ho.”
+In September 1971, the surplus inventories of tactical Agent Orange, including those under the control of the Armed Forces of South Vietnam, were re-barreled as part of the operation code-named “Pacer IVY,” at Da Nang, Bien Hoa and Tuy Hoa airbases.
+The barrels were then shipped to Johnston’s Island in the South Pacific until it could be determined how they would be disposed of.
+The 860,000 gallons of surplus Agent Orange in the U.S. were shipped to the Seabees base in Gulfport, Mississippi, where it was stored until 1977.
+Then, in that same year, about 2.3 million gallons of Agent Orange from Gulfport and Johnston Island were incinerated in the South Pacific Ocean on the Vulcanus, as part of “Operation Pacer Ho.”

 “Operation Ranch Hand” became a footnote in most accounts of the war in Vietnam, but its widespread use of Agent Orange and other herbicides, its toxic legacies, are still felt today.

 Inside the Barrels: Agent Orange, Blue and White

 Video Map of Spraying of Herbicides 1963-70.
 Developed by Jeanne Stellman.

 By William Buckhingham (1982).
 This book is a model study of the process by which military policy was made in Southeast Asia.